michaelnai/dataminingassignment/README.md

 - Target stock are selected based on Sharpe Ratio
 - Additional Feature Engineering prior to modelling
 - RSI and Moving Average
-- Predicting Stock Movement with XGBoost Regression Tree
+- Predicting Stock Movement with XGBoost Classifier